Imperative Mood

 Tip!

-A single main verb can be an imperative sentence, as long as it is used in the base form and without a subject.
+A single main verb can be an imperative sentence, but only if it is used in the base form and without a subject.
 Check out the examples:

 Go!